GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

     Afterwards, click `CONTINUE` button at the bottom.

-7. Create Leader which has 1 CPU and 1 GB RAM, and then click `CONTINUE` button at the bottom.
+7. Create Leader, which has 1 CPU and 1 GB RAM, and then click `CONTINUE` button at the bottom.

     ![cluster-create-5-leader](../img/csio/cluster-create-5-leader.png)